INDUSTRIAL ENGINEERING

 REFERENCES

-2. Introduction to Operations Research (8th ed.), by Frederick S. Hillier and Gerald J. Lieberman, McGraw Hill, New York (2005).
+2. Introduction to Operations Research, by Frederick S. Hillier and Gerald J. Lieberman, McGraw Hill, New York.

 COURSE OUTLINE

-This is an introductory course in operations research (OR).
+This is an introductory course in (deterministic) operations research (OR).
 The objective is to introduce the student to the OR process and to a number of different areas within OR.
-The primary emphasis will be on linear programming and its applications, covering modeling, the simplex method, postoptimality analysis, and the transportation and assignment problems.
-In addition, we will spend time on the general methodology of operations research and on mathematical model building.
-Other areas such as network flows, PERT/CPM, integer programming and goal programming will also be covered, with the amount of emphasis depending on the time available.
+We will begin with the general methodology of operations research and mathematical modeling.
+After that, the primary emphasis will be on linear programming and its applications, covering model building, the simplex method, post-optimality analysis, and the transportation and assignment problems.
+Other areas such as integer programming, network flows, PERT/CPM and goal programming will also be covered, with the amount of emphasis depending on the time available.
 Students are expected to do a significant amount of reading on their own, and to keep up with the lectures.
-A PC-based software package will be used - students may use LINDO (which comes packaged with the textbook), add-ins to spreadsheet packages (such as the Solver add-in that comes with Excel), or any other system of their choice.
+A simple PC-based software package will be introduced - students may use LINDO (which comes packaged with the textbook), add-ins to spreadsheet packages (such as the SOLVER add-in that comes with MS-EXCEL), or any other system of their choice.